aiman-al-masoud/deixiscript/docs/notes/notes.md

 An object can have multiple prototypes, but some prototypes may be incompatible.
 Describe some rules:

-1. If a js-proto is a derived from another prototype, just keep the subprototype
+1. If a js-proto is derived from another prototype, just keep the subprototype
 1. If two js-protos are both derived from same prototype, keep the latest.
 1. If two dx-protos are mutually incompatible (for the future) ...